2 min read

 Changing the default placeholder image for Canon EOS Webcam Utility

-As COVID-19 continues to make remote work a semi-permanent reality, and somewhat inspired by Matt’s setup, I decided to step up my Zoom meeting game by hooking up an old DSLR (my trusty Canon EOS Rebel T3i) as my webcam.
+As COVID-19 continues to make remote work a semi-permanent reality, I decided to step up my Zoom meeting game by hooking up an old DSLR (my trusty Canon EOS Rebel T3i) as my webcam.

 Rather than go for an HDMI capture system, I decided to use Canon's free EOS Webcam Utility for capture over USB.
 It doesn't capture at full HD resolution, but for Zoom calls it's more than sufficient.
 However, EOS Webcam Utility has one notable downside: if you forget to turn on your camera, or have a USB connection issue, it broadcasts your failure to the world with this placeholder image that replaces your video: